-The Homebuilders of the property are Richmond, KB, and Taylor Morrison.
-Certain members of the Board of Directors are officers or employees of or related to the Homebuilders and may have conflicts of interest in dealing with the District.
+The Homebuilders of the property within the District boundaries are Richmond, KB, and Taylor Morrison.
+During 2022, members of the Board of Directors are officers or employees of or related to the Homebuilders and may have conflicts of interest in dealing with the District.